 Readers who design, build, and buy fire safety products will find the following documents as an invaluable tool in ensuring safe and efficient life safety installations.

 Documents listed below are available at IHS Markit.

-NEMA SB 1 “Quality Informational Guide for Automatic Fire Detection and Alarm Systems”
+NEMA BS 30001-2021 “Quality Informational Guide for Automatic Fire Detection and Alarm Systems”

 Provides guidance to Authorities Having Jurisdiction (AHJ) for establishing programs to ensure highly reliable fire detection and alarm systems in his or her community.
 This document contains a recommended model ordinance to assist AHJ through improving the reliability of existing systems, including dealing with false, or nuisance alarms.